 Inspired by a kaleidoscope of religions, cultures, and communities, Singapore’s architecture is a result of diverse influences.
 Churches, mosques, synagogues and temples built by Singapore’s early settlers enliven our cityscape with a myriad of colours and forms.
 Visit these iconic places of worship to appreciate various architecture styles like vernacular, revivalist and contemporary, while gaining insights into Singapore’s history and cultures.

 Trace Singapore’s roots by visiting these temples, whose architectures are directly influenced from the Indian or Chinese vernaculars.

 Sri Mariamman Temple (Dravidian)

-The ornate six-tiered gopuram (grand tower entrance) on this iconic temple’s façade, is built in the Dravidian style of architecture, and decorated with Hindu deities, mythological creatures, and even Indian sepoys from the British Raj.
+The ornate six-tiered gopuram (grand tower entrance) on this iconic temple’s façade, is built in the Dravidian style of architecture, and decorated with Hindu deities and mythological figures.
 Behind the main prayer hall, there are several smaller rooms with shrines honouring various deities.
-The oldest Hindu temple in Singapore, Sri Mariamman serves as a focal point for the pioneering Hindu community, and is dedicated to Goddess Mariammam, known for her power in curing epidemic illnesses.
+The oldest Hindu temple in Singapore, Sri Mariamman Temple serves as a focal point for the Hindu community, and is dedicated to Goddess Mariamman, known for her powers in curing epidemic illnesses.